-- English learners who receive native language instruction were able to catch up to or surpass the achievement levels of EL peers and English proficient peers who were educated in English-only mainstream classrooms.
-These results were found regardless of the students' socioeconomic background. - English learners who participated in programs that provided extended instruction in the native language (dual language programs) outperformed students who received short-term instruction through their native language (transitional bilingual education).
+English learners who receive native language instruction were able to catch up to or surpass the achievement levels of EL peers and English proficient peers who were educated in English-only mainstream classrooms.
+These results were found regardless of the students' socioeconomic background.

+English learners who participated in programs that provided extended

+English learners who participated in programs that provided extended instruction in the native language (dual language programs) outperformed students who received short-term instruction through their native language (transitional bilingual education).